johnclemente/MailchimpAutomations/readMe.md

-<h1>Tool Description</h1>
+<h1>The Problem</h1>

+Managing contacts in Mailchimp is cumbersome and time consuming.

+<h1>Solution</h1>

-This suite of Python scripts provides an efficient way to synchronize contact information between a local CSV file and a Mailchimp account.
-It's designed to help users manage their Mailchimp contacts, including updating names and tags, from the convenience of their local machine.
-I personally have had a lot of difficulty bulk managing my audience using the current audience manager, so this tool is to help with that!
+The project is designed to help users manage their Mailchimp contacts, including updating names and tags, from the convenience of their local machine.
+I personally have had a lot of difficulty bulk managing my audience using the current audience manager and this tool has helped me a lot.

 <h1>Setup</h1>

-1. create an .env file in your project directory with the following fields:
+**1. create an .env file in your project directory with the following fields:**

-<code>MAILCHIMP_API_KEY=
-MAILCHIMP_SERVER_PREFIX=
-MAILCHIMP_LIST_ID=
-LOCAL_PC_LOCATION=C:/Users/yourpath/MailChimpContacts.csv</code>
+<code>MAILCHIMP_API_KEY=</code>

+   <p>You can find your API keys under Profile > Extras > API Keys.
+(You may need to create a key).</p>

+<code>MAILCHIMP_SERVER_PREFIX=</code>

+   <p>This should be appended to your API key, remove it and add it here</p>

+<code>MAILCHIMP_LIST_ID=</code>

+   <p>The Audience ID is under All Contacts > Settings > Audience Name and Defaults > Copy Audience ID</p>

+<code>LOCAL_PC_LOCATION=C:/Users/yourpath/MailChimpContacts.csv</code>

+<p>The location of your MailChimp.csv contacts file</p>

-2. python installed on PATH or in the same directory as local project repo
+**2. python installed on PATH**
+OR in the same directory as local project repo

+**3. All Dependencies installed**
+(python-dotenv, mailchimp_marketing, and tqdm modules)

-3. Prepare Your CSV File: Create a CSV file named MailChimpContacts.csv in the project directory.
+**4. Prepare Your CSV File:**
+Create a CSV file named MailChimpContacts.csv in the project directory.
 The CSV should have the following column headers:
 <code>Email, FirstName, LastName, Tags</code>

 <h1>Synchronize Contacts</h1>